 Villa del Balbianello, Lenno

-I couldn’t write about the best villas of Lake Como without starting with Villa del Balbianello.
+I couldn’t write about the best villas to visit in Lake Como without starting with Villa del Balbianello.
 Sitting at the top of a wooded promontory, in the pretty village of Lenno, this villa is undoubtedly one of the lake’s top attractions.
 It was built on the remains of an ancient Franciscan monastery at the end of the 18th century and originally served as the venue for the exclusive literary retreats of Cardinal Angelo Maria Durini.

 In more recent times, Villa del Balbianello became the idyllic hideaway of Guido Monzino, an Italian entrepreneur and avid traveler who chose this splendid mansion as the place to preserve the memories of his adventures around the world (including being the first Italian to reach the summit of Mount Everest!).
 He gave the villa its current appearance, decorating the rooms with his extensive collection of maps, ancient art, books and exquisite furniture pieces.
 He also set up a small, fascinating museum in the attic to showcase pieces from his expeditions, including one of the dogsleds he used to reach the North Pole).